danburonline/sae-specials-lectures/README.md

 Both backend and frontend are written in TypeScript.
 We use Node.js as our runtime and Bun as our dependency manager.
 The backend uses Nest.js as a web framework and the frontend uses Next.js.
 The backend uses Postgres as a database and Redis as a cache.
 On the frontend, we use TailwindCSS as a CSS framework and React Three Fiber to render the 3D scenes.

+### API

+You can inspect the current APIs functionality in the [`docs/api`](./docs/api/spec.json) folder.
+The API is documented with a Postman specification file.
+You can import this file into Postman or Hoppscotch to test the API.

 ---

 ## Tasks